Pekaway/VAN_PI/README.md

   - Web interface: <br>

-Using the Node-Red web interface, any device can be used as a display.
+Using the Node-RED web interface, any device can be used as a display.
 Here it can be reached under http://"IP":1880/ui or alternatively under http://van.pi.

   - HDMI: <br>
   VAN PI OS is based on a headless Debian/Raspbian image.
 You can install the software stack on Ubuntu/Debian based desktop versions with the install script and then use the normal webinterface as your display.
 Please be aware that manual adjustments may need to be done.